jcosborn/qex/INSTALL.md

 in the current directory.
 It will also create the symlinks `qex` and `qex.nimble`.

-Check the resulting `qexconfig.nims` and edit if necessary.
+Check the Nim executable path in `Makefile` and the resulting `qexconfig.nims`, and edit if necessary.

 Try compiling a simple example:
 ```